gto76/python-cheatsheet/pdf/README.md

 -----------------------------------------------------------
 * Open the PDF file in Adobe Acrobat Pro DC.
 * Select 'Organize Pages'.
-* Right click on one of the pages and select 'Crop Pages...'.
+* Right click the second page and select 'Crop Pages...'.
 * Select units: 'Inches'.
 * In 'Change page size' section select 'A4' for 'Page Sizes' and set 'XOffset' to '0.1 in'.
 Then click on 'YOffset' input field, so the x offset gets registered.
 Select page range 'All' and click OK.
 * Select 'Edit PDF' tab and add headers and footers by clicking 'Header & Footer' button, selecting a preset from 'Saved Settings' dropdown menu and clicking ok.
 Repeat the process for each preset.
 (If presets get lost, the font and the margins are as follow: Borders: left-line: 0.6, left-text: 0.8, top-line: 11.4, bottom-text: 0.27, right-text-odd: 0.57, font-name: menlo, font-size: 8.)